bigtreetech/docs/docs/Panda_RGB_Controller.md

     <img src=img/PandaRGBController/shell_station.png width="300"/>

-* Use the included M3x10 screws (HA) to secure it to the support bracket, then use M3x6 screws to fix the support bracket to the shell (this shell is compatible with both Panda Branch and Panda RGB Controller).
+* First, secure the device to the support bracket using the included M3x10 screws (HA), and then fix the bracket to the shell using the M3x6 screws.
+This shell is compatible with both the Panda Branch and Panda RGB Controller.

     <img src=img/PandaRGBController/install_1.png width="600"/>

     <img src=img/PandaRGBController/install_2.png width="600"/>

-* Next, remove the screws from the back of the Panda Station, then use the M3*15 screws from the Panda RGB Controller Kit to fix the box.
+* Next, remove the existing screws from the back of the Panda Station, and then use the M3x15 screws from the Panda RGB Controller Kit to secure the box in place.

     <img src=img/PandaRGBController/install_3.png width="600"/>